Interactive ChurchyardHome / Church Building / Interactive Churchyard

 The churchyard is divided into three areas: the main Churchyard, the Garden of Rest, and the Walnut Tree (ashes are interred underneath this tree).
 Within the Interactive Churchyard there is a separate plan for each of these areas.

-Click on the Interactive Churchyard button below to download and open the Plumtree Interactive Churchyard (updated June 2017).
+Click on the Interactive Churchyard button below to download and open the Plumtree Interactive Churchyard (burials up to June 2017).

 How to use the Plumtree Interactive Churchyard

 - Click on a letter on the first page to display a list of entries for surnames beginning with that letter.

 - Find the name for which you are looking and click on it (use the Prev. page, Next page and Back to top buttons to navigate through the list).